 Radio Studio Automation System

-Having completed work on the 1970s radio studio, the next step in recreating the AM/FM station where I worked back in the ’70s and ’80s is to build up a vintage automation system.
+Having completed work on the 1970s radio studio, the next step in recreating the AM/FM station where I worked in the ’70s and ’80s was to build up a vintage automation system.

 For an FM station back in the day, it was common to have programming handled by an automation system.
 The equipment required to accomplish this task included, but was not limited to, the following: